 Read the Fine Print

-When you do plan or schedule your cooking class, be sure to read the reviews and talk to the organizers to be sure this is the type of experience you are hoping to have.
+When you do plan or schedule your cooking class or retreat, be sure to read the reviews and talk to the organizers to be sure this is the type of experience you are hoping to have.
 Make sure you know whether you’ll actually be doing the preparation, or if the food will already be prepared for you.